our0boros/Compendium-of-Materia-Medica/items/report.md

     * Code: [class PostShareActivity](https://gitlab.cecs.anu.edu.au/u7733037/gp-24s1/-/blob/main/src/app/src/main/java/com/example/compendiumofmateriamedica/PostShareActivity.java?ref_type=heads#L220-266)
     * When a user shares a post, the user's current gps location is automatically obtained
     * The share post page uses Geocoder to get the current latitude and longitude, which are then sent to the server to request the address.

+Feature Category: Search-related features
+1. [Search-Invalid] The app will correct user typos to a certain extent and continue the search based on the corrected input.
+    -   Code: Class ParserEventHandler, method [getSearchedResultsFromParameters()](https://gitlab.cecs.anu.edu.au/u7733037/gp-24s1/-/blob/main/src/app/src/main/java/model/Parser/ParserEventHandler.java?ref_type=heads#L32-107), [getSearchedResultsFromBlurParameter()](https://gitlab.cecs.anu.edu.au/u7733037/gp-24s1/-/blob/main/src/app/src/main/java/model/Parser/ParserEventHandler.java?ref_type=heads#L110-165), [calculateStringSimilarity()](https://gitlab.cecs.anu.edu.au/u7733037/gp-24s1/-/blob/main/src/app/src/main/java/model/Parser/ParserEventHandler.java?ref_type=heads#L230-273)
+    -   When performing a search, if the user's input contains a specific term that is not found in the data, the program will automatically conduct a similar term search.
+It will then use the term with the highest similarity which similarity is larger than 0.5 to the original term as the key for a new search.
+If no similar term is found, the current search will be skipped.

 <hr>